its-archisman/COL764/A3/2021MT10254/readme.md

-## The file sin cluded in the submission are as follows:
+## The files included in the submission are as follows:
 - ```2021MT10254.pdf```: Assignment report
 - ```build.sh```: Used to build external dependencies before running the program files
 - ```[SVRLetor | GBDT | MLP | bonus_SVRLetor | bonus_GBDT | bonus_MLP | utils].py```: Program files